TurboGears/tg2docs/docs/cookbook/sprox.rst

 Sometimes providing a fieldname alone is not enough of a customization to inform your users into what they should be selecting.
 For this example, we will provide both name and description for the Genre field.
 This requires us to override the genre widget with one of our choosing.
-We will exend the existing sprox dropdown widget, modifying the update_params method to inject both name and description into the dropdown.
+We will extend the existing sprox dropdown widget, modifying the update_params method to inject both name and description into the dropdown.
 This requires some knowledge of ToscaWidgets in general, but this recipe will work for the majority of developers looking to modify their dropdowns in a custom manner.